Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 The [starters](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/starters) folder contains all the project starters (including test ones).

 Such an organization allows you to check the work of any starter right during the work on the project.
-For example, by running the `yarn start:chronoblog` command, you can make changes to `gatsby-theme-chronoblog` and immediately look at how the "chronoblog starter" works with these changes (at http://localhost:8000).
+For example, by running `yarn start:chronoblog` command, you can make changes to [gatsby-theme-chronoblog/tree/master/packages/gatsby-theme-chronoblog](https://github.com/Chronoblog/gatsby-theme-chronoblog/tree/master/packages/gatsby-theme-chronoblog) and immediately look at how the "chronoblog starter" works with these changes (at http://localhost:8000).

 ### Tests and Publication